Key Takeaways

-As more and more health records, research data, and patient information are being digitized, explore a variety of tools and services to help your organization achieve data confidentiality, integrity, and availability.
+As more health records, research data, and patient information are digitized, the right tools and services help your organization achieve data confidentiality, integrity, and availability.

 Data privacy is the principle that individuals should have control over how their personal data—also known as personally identifiable information (PII)—is collected, stored, accessed, used, and shared.
 PII includes name, date of birth, social security or tax ID number, address, and credit card data.
 For businesses, sensitive information encompasses intellectual property (IP), trade secrets, and confidential communications.